Download YU Key Impact Facts and Figures 2017-18

 In 2017/18 £1.8bn was generated within the universities themselves, with the remainder in the supply chain and through expenditure of staff and students.

 Invest £324 million in capital assets annually, helping to support local regeneration and capacity building in our region.

 Universities collectively spent around £250m in the region on suppliers out of a total of £590m spent in the UK.
 This supported an estimated 4,750 FTE jobs in the region.

-In 2017/18 nearly 180,000 students were studying at Yorkshire’s universities, a third of whom were originally from the region.
-155,700 of these students were in full-time and 23,800 in part-time education.
+Annually have 180,000 students studying in Yorkshire, a third of whom were originally from within the region.

-Yorkshire’s universities develop highly-skilled people by producing over 64,000 graduates each year and creating opportunities for the region’s workforce.
+Develop highly-skilled people by producing over 64,000 graduates each year and creating opportunities for the region’s workforce.

 Support 56,000 full time equivalent (FTE) jobs: 30,000 of which are professional and managerial staff inside the HE sector and a further 26,000 FTEs jobs are based in the wider supply chain, underpinned by the spending of staff and students.